Heated Concrete Floors

 Underfloor heating is an energy-efficient heating solution that can save you money on your heating bills.
 The cost of installing a heating system with a polished concrete floor is dependent on a few factors including the size of the project, your location, the quality and materials of your subfloors and the structural strength of your project.

-Having existing concrete floors polished can cost from as little as £50 M2 but this will rise substantially if you are undertaking a new concrete flooring pour.
-Installing a floor heating system as part of this process would cost from approximately £100 M2 for an electric system with accompanying insulation and a Warmup Smart Thermostat.
+Having existing concrete floors polished can cost from as little as £50 per square metre but this will rise substantially if you are undertaking a new concrete flooring pour.
+Installing a floor heating system as part of this process would cost from approximately £100 per square metre for an electric system with accompanying insulation and a Warmup Smart Thermostat.
 Contact us for an accurate, free quote for your project.

 Installing Radiant Heating with Concrete Floors